Andy Clarke (footballer): Peterborough United

-He was given a free transfer in June 1999, and joined Third Division club Peterborough United.
+He was given a free transfer in June 1999 and joined Third Division club Peterborough United.
 He rediscovered his scoring form at London Road under Barry Fry, his former manager at Barnet, bagging 18 goals in 43 appearances in 1999–2000.
 The "Posh" finished fifth, and Clarke scored at Underhill in a 5–1 win over Barnet in the play-off semi-finals.
-He went on to score in the play-off Final at Wembley, the only goal of the game, to take Peterborough into the Second Division; he said that "It's the best moment of my life."
+He went on to score in the play-off final at Wembley, the only goal of the game, to take Peterborough into the Second Division; he said that "It's the best moment of my life."
 Clarke hit 11 goals in 48 games in 2000–01, helping Peterborough to acclimatise well to the third tier.
-In December 2001 he failed a random drugs test – the results being released in February the following year.
+In December 2001, he failed a random drug test – the results being released in February the following year.
 Accepting his explanation that it was a 'one-off' he was given a four-week ban.
-He quickly signed a new contract with the club in April 2002, and returned to the first team.
-On the field, he hit eight goals in 37 games in 2001–02.
+He quickly signed a new contract with the club in April 2002, and returned to the first-team.
+He hit eight goals on the field in 37 games in 2001–02.
 Scoring 19 goals in 48 games, he described the 2002–03 season as his "best ever".
 He scored 12 goals in 50 games in 2003–04, helping Peterborough to avoid relegation by three places and two points.
-In May 2004 the 36-year-old put pen to paper on a new one-year contract.
+In May 2004, the 36-year-old put pen to paper on a new one-year contract.
 He remained popular throughout his time at Peterborough, even though he only scored three goals in 37 appearances in the 2004–05 relegation campaign, before being released in May 2005.
 In all he scored 73 goals in 266 appearances in all competitions for Peterborough.